 ROGUE ONE: A STAR WARS STORY Directed by Gareth Edwards (Godzilla, Monsters), the story is by John Knoll and Gary Whitta, and the screenplay is by Chris Weitz (About A Boy, The Golden Compass) and Tony Gilroy (The Bourne series and Michael Clayton).

-STAR TREK BEYOND , the highly anticipated next installment in the globally popular Star Trek franchise, created by Gene Roddenberry and reintroduced by J.J.
+STAR TREK BEYOND, the highly anticipated next instalment in the globally popular Star Trek franchise, created by Gene Roddenberry and reintroduced by J.J.
 Abrams in 2009, returns with director Justin Lin (“The Fast and the Furious” franchise) at the helm of this epic voyage of the U.S.S.
-Enterprise and her intrepid crew, from screenplay by newcomer Doug Jung (Dark Blue, Banshee) and returning cast member turned co-writer, Simon Pegg.
+Enterprise and her intrepid crew, from a screenplay by newcomer Doug Jung (Dark Blue, Banshee) and returning cast member turned co-writer, Simon Pegg.

 STAR WARS: THE FORCE AWAKENS Lucasfilm and visionary director J.J.
 Abrams join forces to take you back again to a galaxy far, far away as Star Wars returns to the big screen with Star Wars: The Force Awakens.
 The screenplay is by Lawrence Kasdan & J.J.
 Abrams and Michael Arndt.
 Kathleen Kennedy, J.J.
 Abrams and Bryan Burk are producing with Tommy Harper and Jason McGatlin serving as executive producers.